-Vocabulary 13.
-Utilize new academic, content-specific, grade-level vocabulary to make connections to previously learned words and relate new words to background knowledge. a.
-Make connections to a word's structure using knowledge of phonology, morphology, and orthography of the word to aid learning.
-14. Describe word relationships and nuances in word meanings, including relating them to their opposites and distinguishing shades of meaning in similar or related words, including nouns, verbs, and adjectives. a.
-Determine meaning of words using synonyms in context. b.
-Determine meaning of words using antonyms as a clue. c.
-Describe the similarities and differences between related words. d.
-Use knowledge of homophones to determine appropriate use of words. e.
-Interpret figurative language. f.
+- 13. Utilize new academic, content-specific, grade-level vocabulary to make connections to previously learned words and relate new words to background knowledge. - a.
+Make connections to a word's structure using knowledge of phonology, morphology, and orthography of the word to aid learning. - 14.
+Describe word relationships and nuances in word meanings, including relating them to their opposites and distinguishing shades of meaning in similar or related words, including nouns, verbs, and adjectives. - a.
+Determine meaning of words using synonyms in context. - b.
+Determine meaning of words using antonyms as a clue. - c.
+Describe the similarities and differences between related words. - d.
+Use knowledge of homophones to determine appropriate use of words. - e.
+Interpret figurative language. - f.
 Identify relationships and nuances in word meanings to determine real-life connections between words and their use.

 Examples: Discuss relationships in words related to home (house, residence, habitat) and give reasons for choosing a particular word in speaking or writing.

+Distinguish along of magning in words related to had (torrible exactly) homible, and give

 Distinguish shades of meaning in words related to bad (terrible, awful, horrible) and give reasons for choosing a particular word in speaking or writing.

 Distinguish shades of meaning in words related to talk (yell, scream, bellow) and give reasons for choosing a particular word in speaking or writing.

-15. Analyze meaningful parts (morphemes) of words and phrases in discussions and/or text. a.
-Identify mear Identify meaningful parts of words (morphemes) and use them as clues to the meaning of unfamiliar words, e including base words, roots, and frequently occurring affixes and inflections.
-Examples: affixes -less, -ful, pro-, trans-; roots aqua, cent, port, form, ject, spect, dict, tend, fer bly knowledge of the changes in tense (-ed), number (-s), and degree (-er and -est) signified by inflected e endings to determine the meaning of a word.
-2 ntify common and derivational prefixes and suffixes and use them as clues to a word's meaning. - Examples: pre-, re-, mis-; -ly, -less, -ful, -able, -ment 5 e.
+- 15. Analyze meaningful parts (morphemes) of words and phrases in discussions and/or text. - a.
+Identify meaningful parts of words (morphemes) and use them as clues to the meaning of unfamiliar words, including base words, roots, and frequently occurring affixes and inflections.

+Examples: affixes -less, -ful, pro-, trans-; roots aqua, cent, port, form, ject, spect, dict, tend, fer

+- b.
+Apply knowledge of the changes in tense (-ed), number (-s), and degree (-er and -est) signified by inflected endings to determine the meaning of a word. - c.
+Identify common and derivational prefixes and suffixes and use them as clues to a word's meaning.
+Examples: pre-, re-, mis-; -ly, -less, -ful, -able, -ment - d.
+Identify common Latin and Greek roots and use them to determine the meaning of unfamiliar words. - e.
 Sort words with shared and varied suffixes by parts of speech.

+7 1 1

-READING 16.
+I READING 16.
 Use knowledge of grade-level academic and domain-specific vocabulary to gain meaning from text.

+LISTENING

-LISTENIN Ť WRITING 17.
+WRITING 17.
 Use grade-level academic and domain-specific vocabulary in writing.

 SPEAKING